DRC Frequently Asked Questions

 The DRC is a project of the Child and Adolescent Health Measurement Initiative (CAHMI) and is supported by Cooperative Agreement U59MC27866 from the U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB).

-Starting in 2016, the U.S. Census Bureau collects the data for the NSCH on behalf of HRSA MCHB.
+Starting in 2016, the United States (U.S.) Census Bureau collects the data for the NSCH on behalf of HRSA MCHB.
 Measures derived from this survey are developed collaboratively through a partnership between HRSA’s MCHB, a Technical Expert Panel on which the DRC is a member, the Census Bureau, and other federal partners who provide sponsorship for the NSCH.
-Several measures still included in the NSCH were created previously through the collaborative efforts of MCHB, CAHMI and the National Center for Health Statistics.
+Several measures included in the NSCH were created through the collaborative efforts of MCHB, CAHMI and the National Center for Health Statistics.

-The DRC has longstanding collaborative relationships with Family Voices and many other organizations that work to transform healthcare and improve health for children and their families nationwide.
+The DRC has longstanding collaborative relationships with Family Voices, the Association for Maternal and Child Health Programs (AMCHP), and many other organizations that work to transform healthcare and improve health for children and their families nationwide.
 Through this collaboration, CAHMI and the DRC work to promote data partnerships with family advocates, topical experts, and community leaders.
 The data collected through the NSCH are collected from families, and through these partnerships, we work to ensure that the data can be used by families in order to promote quality care and positive health outcomes for children.

 Using the DRC website